Use MCP when...

 Calendar operations

-create_calendar
+create_calendar and get_calendar_context

 Event operations

-create_event, list_events, and cancel_event
+create_event, list_events, cancel_event, confirm_event, and release_event

 Availability